Summer Undergraduate Internship Program

 LETTERS OF REFERENCE ARE REQUIRED

-Two (2) Letters of References with your name and/or applicant identification number from this system must be submitted through the Recommendation Portal
+Two (2) Letters of Reference with your name and/or applicant identification number from this system must be submitted through the Recommendation Portal

 - United States citizenship or permanent residency

-- Undergraduate standing and completion of sophomore year in a social science major, with interests related to one of ICPSR's Thematic Collections
+- Undergraduate standing and completion of sophomore year in a social science or mathematics major, with interests related to one of ICPSR's Thematic Collections

 Strong academic credentials